Haijby scandal: Background

 Kurt Haijby was born in Stockholm in 1897 as Kurt Johansson, and died there in 1965.
 His father was a wine merchant and a fishmonger by appointment to the Royal Court.
 In 1912, while selling "majblomma" charity pins, Kurt and another boy scout were granted an audience with King Gustaf V of Sweden.

 Johansson later worked as a waiter, clerk, actor, and illusionist.
 He was convicted to hard labour six times for several cases of theft and fraud between 1915 and 1925.
-While trying to escape prison in 1923 he shot and killed a police officer.
-After being released, he changed his name to Haijby and spent a nomadic life in France and the United States.
+While trying to escape prison in 1923 he fatally shot a police officer, being convicted of manslaughter after successfully convincing the court he was about to commit suicide and hit the policeman by accident.
+Once released, Johansson changed his name to Haijby and spent a nomadic life in France and the United States.

-In 1931, he opened a restaurant with his second wife Anna, a widow ten years his senior.
-Since he was a convicted criminal, he could not get a license to sell wine.
-He then applied to the King and was granted an audience in 1933 to put forward his case.
+In 1931, Haijby opened a restaurant with his second wife Anna, a widow ten years his senior.
+Being a convicted criminal, he could not acquire a license needed to sell wine and liquor, which severely set back his business.
+He applied to the King - an archaic possibility stemming from now-defunct royal absolutism, but a legal possibility of last appeal (akin to an appeal to the privy council in the Commonwealth) - and was granted an audience in 1933 to put forward his case.
 During this royal audience, King Gustav V, a 75-year-old widower, allegedly seduced Haijby.

-Haijby's wife, on learning about this in 1936, filed for divorce, citing her husband's homosexual relationship with the King as cause for divorce.
-Fearing that this would become known, officials of the Royal Court convinced the couple to settle for an amicable no-fault divorce and separation by paying Anna Haijby 15,000 kronor.
+Haijby's wife, on learning about the recurrent meetings in 1936, filed for divorce, citing her husband's homosexual relationship with the King as cause for divorce.
+Fearing the allegations would become public knowledge, officials of the Royal Court convinced the couple to settle for an amicable no-fault divorce and separation by paying Anna Haijby 15,000 kronor.
 Despite their legal separation, the couple continued to live together until her death.
 According to a report, the King said to his Court Superintendent: "There must not be a scandal, but do it with as little money as possible".

-Haijby was given 1,500 kronor by the Royal Court lawyers and encouraged to emigrate to the United States, where he was to receive additional 3,000 kronor and start a new life.
-However, when he arrived in the US, he claimed there was no money for him.
-He had to return to Sweden where he once again asked for support from the Royal Court.
+Haijby was given 1,500 kronor by the Royal Court lawyers and encouraged to emigrate to the United States, where he was promised an additional 3,000 kronor to start a new life.
+Haijby claimed that, upon arrival in the US, there was no money for him.
+He eventually returned to Sweden where he once again asked for support from the Royal Court.